EtherSystem/MajorMiseries/README.md

 Major Miseries adds region-based comfort and discomfort systems.

 These systems are built around the idea that a survivor can become attached to one region, or feel deeply uncomfortable in another.

-*(like...
+*(Like...
 Forlorn Muskeg, for example.
 Just an example...
-No hard feelings towards that particular region, it could have been...
-I don't know... another region or something... well, it happened to be this one, bad luck I'd say... hrm, whatever)*.
+I have nothing against that particular region, it could have been...
+I don't know... another region or something... well, it just so happens that's the one I thought of, bad luck I'd say...
+Don't get me wrong, I have absolutely nothing against flat and boring regions, I know a particularly flat and boring one myself and I sometimes go there...
+Of course, comparatively speaking, Mystery Lake is clearly a more interesting region, but hey, who am I to compare the value of one region to another ?
+You know, I don't believe there are good or bad regions.
+If I had to summarize my experience on TLD today with you, I'd say it's primarily about encounters.
+People who reached out to me, perhaps at a time when I couldn't, when I was alone at home.
+And it's quite curious to think that chances, encounters shape a destiny...
+Because when you have a taste for ... things, when you have a taste for a job well done, for a beautiful thing, sometimes you don't find the right person to talk to, the mirror that helps you move forward...
+Well, that's not my case, as I was saying, because on the contrary, I was able to; and I thank life, I thank it, I sing of life, I dance for life...
+I am nothing but love !
+And finally, when people ask me, "But how do you manage to have such humanity ?", I answer them very simply that it's this taste for love, this taste that has driven me today to undertake the development of MajorMiseries...
+But who knows what tomorrow will bring ?
+Perhaps simply to put myself at the service of the community, to make the gift... um... the gift of myself... hmm, anyway)*.

 ### Home Comfort